 Required Minimums

-Banks typically require a minimum balance to waive those monthly service charges mentioned above.
-Make sure this amount is well within your company’s capability while keeping in mind your regular business expenses.
+Banks typically require a minimum balance to waive the monthly service charges mentioned above.
+Make sure this amount is well within your company’s capability while considering your regular business expenses.

 Balances can also set the stage for the interest rate on your checking or savings account.
-Generally speaking, the more you have, the higher your rate can be.
+The more you have, the higher your rate can be.
 Some banks do have a flat rate you can’t do anything about.

-There may be an initial deposit requirement to create your account in the first place.
-This amount typically runs higher than any minimum balance needed for maintenance to ensure you won’t go under.
+An initial deposit may be required to create your account.
+This amount typically runs higher than the minimum balance needed for maintenance to ensure you won’t go under.

 Interest Rates